SEC logo

 Energy exists in different forms, including thermal, chemical, gravitational and elastic, and may be classified as kinetic or potential; energy transfers (conduction, convection and radiation) and transformations occur in simple systems and can be analysed in terms of energy efficiency VC2S8U15

-Download the Road to Renewables learning guide here
+Download the Road to Renewables learning guides

 Book now